Nine things you should know about cashmere

 What is one of the main differences between wool and cashmere?
 Cashmere contains no lanolin, which makes it hypoallergenic.
 As it isn’t scratchy, it can be worn – deliciously – next to the skin.
 And that means that you can not only wrap babies in it with confidence, but also… adults with baby-soft skin.

 Cashmere only comes in three colours

 Yes, that’s right, just three colours.
 Fibres come in grey, brown and white.
-We use dyes that do not pose any health risks or that might damage the quality of the fibres.
-That's why you can happily wrap yourself in all the colours you like - there have been over a thousand since the Maison was founded.
+We use dyes that do not pose any health risks and that will not damage the quality of the fibres.
+That’s why you can happily wrap yourself in all the colours you like – there have been over a thousand since the Maison was founded.